Home for Global Students

 Criminals Banished to Glasgow

-The southern area of the Clyde, a historic settlement, is renowned as Gorbals, which became a significant part of Glasgow in the 19th century.
+The southern area of the Clyde, a historic settlement, is renowned for Gorbals, which became a significant part of Glasgow in the 19th century.
 Until the 18th century, criminals were banished to the north of the Clyde as a form of punishment, and in this way, troublemakers, thieves, and drunkards could be removed from Gorbals.

 Legendary Facts about Glasgow

-• The Legend of the Glasgow Necropolis: It’s said that the Glasgow Necropolis is haunted by the spirits of those buried there and some people even said that they have seen ghosts moving among the graves.
+• The Legend of the Glasgow Necropolis: It’s said that the spirits of those buried there haunt the Glasgow Necropolis, and some people even said that they have seen ghosts moving among the graves.

-• The Legend of the Barrowland Ballroom: The Barrowland Ballroom is said to be disturbed by the ghost of a young woman who was devastated after being abandoned by her lover.
+• The Legend of the Barrowland Ballroom: The Barrowland Ballroom is said to be disturbed by the ghost of a young woman, who was devastated after being abandoned by her lover.

 • The Legend of the Tenement House: The Tenement House museum is believed to be haunted by the ghost of a former resident who was tragically murdered.